GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 From Chrome 97 on, we therefore introduced an animated chip UI which appears next to the lock whenever a permission is requested.
 This consists of an icon and label describing the permission being requested.
 Our aim was to improve the experience of web browsing while avoiding permission requests that are generally unnecessary for the vast majority of users and frequently ignored or dismissed.

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/SsFtKKnZzbkAovNkX4Lt.png", alt="ALT_TEXT_HERE", width="653", height="229" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/SsFtKKnZzbkAovNkX4Lt.png", alt="Google search engine results page showing a search for pizza and the permissions chip with 'Use your location?' label.", width="653", height="229" %}

 The existing prompt bubble will be shown when the request chip is clicked (if not already shown) and the request UI is automatically augmented with the request bubble based on the heuristics listed